flare-foundation/FTSO-Scaling/scripts/rewards/README.md

 - If in some voting round there are no updates or accuracy is not sufficient, the reward intended for the voting round is burned.

 ## Reward claims
 Reward claims are records of a part of a reward (or penalization) assignment.
-We differ between **aggregated reward claims** and **detailed reward claims**.
+There are **aggregated reward claims** and **detailed reward claims**.
 The reward calculation process creates detailed reward claims for each separate component of rewarding in each voting round.
 The claims for parts of rewards are positive, while the penalization claims are negative.
 Note that the sum of all positive (non-penalization) claims matches the total reward fund.
-Aggregated reward claims are obtained by aggregating the detailed reward claims by a beneficiary and claim type (see below).
+Aggregated reward claims are obtained by aggregating the detailed reward claims by beneficiary and claim type (see below).

 ### Detailed reward claims